-First off it is highly recommended that you utilize the shuttle bus service that takes you from the Plaza Hotel and Courtyard Marriott to the start at Spooner State Park.
+It is highly recommended that you utilize the motorcoach bus that takes you from the Plaza Hotel and Courtyard Marriott to the start at Spooner State Park.
 If you did not buy a bus pass during your registration process and would like to purchase one, let Angela Sullivan know by email so we can have an accurate count to order the buses.
 Be sure to keep your bus ticket or ticket purchase receipt, you will need it to board the bus.
 There is shuttle van service to take runners back to the Plaza Hotel and Courtyard Marriott in Carson City, as well as back to the off-site parking following the race.
 Shuttle vans will provide rides on the half hour.

 Parking at Spooner State Park for the event is off‐site, with shuttle van service to take runners to the Start Line.
 There will be parking attendants to direct traffic on race morning to optimize the space we have.
 You cannot park in Spooner State Park.
-There is NO EVENT PARKING within the Spooner Lake State Park.
+There is NO FREE EVENT PARKING within the Spooner Lake State Park.

 There is NO OVERNIGHT CAMPING at Spooner Lake Nevada State Park, Diamond Peak Ski Resort or within any of the designated parking areas.
 This may be enforced by local law enforcement officials!
-Family and Crew members parking at Diamond Peak Ski Resort MUST only park in designated parking only so to not impede traffic on Ski Way Blvd.
-The race is held accountable for this and if a crew or family members vehicle does impede traffic their runner will be disqualified from the race, NO Exceptions!
+Family and Crew members parking at Diamond Peak Ski Resort MUST park in designated parking only so as not to impede traffic on Ski Way Blvd.
+If a crew or family member's vehicle does impede traffic, their runner will be disqualified from the race.
+NO Exceptions!

-For the start/finish area family and crew are highly recommended to park at the corner of US Highway 50 and State Route 28.
-There is a large dirt area with a trailhead access that actually provides the easiest access to the start/finish area.
+For the start/finish area, family and crew are highly encouraged to park at the corner of US Highway 50 and State Route 28.
+There is a large dirt area with trailhead access that provides the easiest access to the start/finish area.
 Please have your family and crews use this

 LODGING – Hotels and Camping